 The BP Calibration screen allows the user to calibrate ClearSight finger cuff monitored blood pressure values with reference blood pressure monitored values.
+Both brachial oscillometric cuff or radial arterial line reference values can be used.

+NOTE BP Calibration is not available during double cuff monitoring.
 CAUTION Do not perform a BP calibration during monitoring periods when blood pressure appears unstable.
 This may result in inaccurate blood pressure measurements.

-- 1 Touch the settings icon → Clinical Tools tab → Calibration icon →. - 2 Touch Add Measurement to enter the reference BP values. - NOTE Once the Add Measurement button is touched, the current ClearSight BP values are displayed and the user has five minutes to enter reference BP values.
+1 Touch the settings icon 🔅 → Clinical Tools tab 🧕 Clinical Tools → Calibration icon

+2 Touch Add Measurement to enter the reference BP values.

+NOTE Once the Add Measurement button is touched, the current ClearSight BP values are displayed and the user has five minutes to enter reference BP values.
 If more than five minutes are needed, the Add Measurement button can be touched again to reset the five minute timer.